brprojects/Energy-Prediction-ML/README.md

 #### Summary

+- XGBoost was selected for energy demand forecasting due to its ability to handle non-linearity, capture feature interactions, and manage missing or noisy data while avoiding overfitting through regularisation, making it more suitable than other non-neural-network-based machine learning methods.
 - A multi-output XGBoost model is needed to predict 24 hourly energy demand values for the following day using a separate model for each hour.
 This avoids error compounding in autoregressive approaches while capturing hour-specific patterns for improved accuracy.
 - **Data Exploration & Preprocessing**
     - Data includes historical energy demand, weather data (e.g. temperature, humidity, wind speed) from multiple Spanish cities and dates of public holidays.